1931 All-America college football team

-The 1931 All-America college football team is composed of college football players who were selected as All-Americans by various organizations and writers that chose All-America college football teams in 1931.
+The 1931 All-America college football team is composed of college football players who were selected as All-Americans by various organizations and writers who chose All-America college football teams in 1931.
 The seven selectors recognized by the NCAA as "official" for the 1931 season are (1) Collier's Weekly, as selected by Grantland Rice, (2) the Associated Press, (3) the United Press, (4) the All-America Board, (5) the International News Service (INS), (6) Liberty magazine, and (7) the Newspaper Enterprise Association (NEA).

 Consensus All-Americans

 Following the death of Walter Camp in 1925, there was a proliferation of All-American teams in the late 1920s.
 For the year 1931, the NCAA recognizes seven published All-American teams as "official" designations for purposes of its consensus determinations.
 The following chart identifies the NCAA-recognized consensus All-Americans and displays which first-team designations they received.
 The only unanimous All-America selections in 1931 were Tulane's Gerald "Jerry" Dalrymple and Notre Dame's Marchmont Schwartz.